jyyulab/scMINER/docs/docs/tutorials/CD8T.md

 Identify hidden driver from content-based network is the key step in scMINER to help understand your scRNA-seq data, and provide biological insight.

 ### Calculate activity
 Activity calculation is the basis of driver estimation in scMINER.
-To infer driver activity, expression profile of their targets are intergrated via function `GetActivityFromSJARACNe`.
+To infer driver activity, expression profile of their targets are integrated via function `GetActivityFromSJARACNe()`.
 This function takes SJARACNe output path and expression set as input, and return an activity set as well as structured network files if set `save_network_files=TRUE`. **Please note that this function could only work if you used `generateSJARACNeInput` to create SJARACNe input directory and files.**

-Since scRNA-seq data are extremly sparse and noisy, please set `activity.method` as `'unweighted'`.
+Since scRNA-seq data is extremely sparse and noisy, please set `activity.method` as `'unweighted'`.

 ```R
 acs.CD8T_tf <- GetActivityFromSJARACNe(